Dozens of men are found guilty in mass rape case of French woman drugged by her husband

 "This trial has already changed things because lots of women are now holding open trials," Valentine Rioufol, a feminist from Avignon, said Thursday after the verdicts were read out.
 "Pelicot set a huge example.
 Women will have open rape trials now.
 They are no longer scared to do it.
 The shame has changed sides."

-During the trial, her ex-husband, Dominique Pelicot, admitted to the charges of rape and testified he had used tranquilizers hidden in her food and drink to send her into deep enough sleep that she wouldn't be stirred awake.
+During the trial, her ex-husband, Dominique Pelicot, admitted to the charges of rape and testified he had used tranquilizers and sleeping pills hidden in her food and drink to send her into deep enough sleep that she wouldn't be stirred awake.
+He recruited strangers he met online to have sex with her without her knowledge.

 But many of the accused did not confess, despite the fact that videos of their acts were shown on large screens in the courtroom.
 Police had found thousands of photos and videos on the husband's computer drives that provided prosecutors evidence of the abuse.
 Gisèle Pelicot had insisted such evidence be shown in court.